-A Discrimination Complaint may be presented directly to PRDOH by submitting the complaint to the PRDOH CDBG-DR/MIT FCSM Division.20 Any discrimination complaint received by a PRDOH regional office or program area shall be forwarded to the PRDOH FCSM Division via: fairhousing@vivienda.pr.gov.
+A Discrimination Complaint may be presented directly to PRDOH by submitting the complaint to the FCSM Division.17 Any discrimination complaint received by a PRDOH regional office or program area shall be forwarded to the FCSM Division via: fairhousing@vivienda.pr.gov.
+Upon receipt, the FCSM Division will promptly forward the complaint to the CDBG-DR/MIT Legal Division for their thorough review and subsequent action.

-Discrimination complaints can be submitted to the CDBG-DR/MIT FCSM Division via:
+Discrimination complaints can be submitted to the FCSM Division via: